Curiosity is one of the great secrets of happiness.

 -

 You don't have to be a top athlete for this trip.
 If you can swim a little, that's enough.
-The water of the Red Sea is incredibly salty and therefore provides tremendous buoyancy, allowing you to simply lie on your stomach and watch the underwater world while floating.
-There are also life jackets on board should you like it.
+The water of the Red Sea is extremely salty and therefore provides enormous buoyancy, allowing you to simply lie on your stomach and float while viewing the underwater world.
+Life jackets are also available on board if you prefer.

 -

-No, you don't have to.
-But if you have never snorkeled before, it is highly recommended that you practice beforehand, or take a few snorkeling lessons.
-That way you can immediately swim with the dolphins on Sataya.
-In the sea, of course, it is a little different than in the pool.
-Therefore we will take the first day to practice.
-Here you will get fine help from the experienced snorkel guides.
-These instructors are always with us during our snorkel moments with dolphins for our safety.
+No, that's not necessary.
+But if you've never snorkeled before, it's highly recommended that you practice beforehand or take a few snorkeling lessons.
+That way, you can swim with the dolphins at Sataya right away.
+Of course, the sea is a bit different from a swimming pool.
+That's why we'll take the time to practice calmly on the first day.
+You'll get helpful assistance from experienced snorkeling guides.
+These instructors are always with us during our snorkeling sessions with dolphins to ensure our safety.

 -

-The dolphins decide for themselves if they want contact.
-If they don't feel like it, they swim away at lightning speed.
-If they do feel like it, you will notice that for a single moment they adjust their pace to you.
-In addition, it is good to know that they often swim in an 8-form, or in other words they often just come back to you.
-If not, you will soon be picked up by the zodiac.
+The dolphins decide for themselves whether they want contact.
+If they don't feel like it, they swim away quickly.
+If they do feel like it, you will notice that they adjust their pace to yours for a moment.
+It's also good to know that they often swim in a figure-eight pattern, which means they often come back to you.
+If they don't, you'll quickly be picked up by the zodiac.

 -

-This trip is a SNORKEL TRIP and is not about scuba diving or freediving.
+This trip is a SNORKELING TRIP and does not involve scuba diving or freediving.

-We see that freedivers who are not properly briefed are the most disruptive to the dolphins.
-So we have guidelines for this.
-When the dolphins are resting or sleeping, we do not dive down or only dive at a great distance.
-When we come back up, we look up so we don't disturb other snorkelers.
+We have observed that freedivers who are not properly briefed are the most disruptive factor for the dolphins.
+Therefore, we have guidelines for this.
+If the dolphins are resting or sleeping, we do not dive down or only dive at a great distance.
+When we come back up, we look up so that we do not disturb other snorkelers.
 We give space to other snorkelers and to the dolphins.
-We never dive in front or in the middle of a group of dolphins, but only behind them or next to them.
-If the dolphins are awake, and they invite us to dive with them, we are happy to do so.
+We never dive in front of or in the middle of a group of dolphins, but only behind or beside them.
+If the dolphins are awake and they invite us to dive with them, we are happy to do so.

-The reef is so shallow (maximum 10 meters) with crystal clear water that snorkeling will allow you to experience all the splendor.
+The reef is so shallow (maximum 10 meters) with crystal clear water that you can see all its splendor while snorkeling.

-If you still really want to dive down on your own breath, and you have your own diving belt with you, then you can get lead from us.
-Maximum 2kg per person for safety reasons.
+If you really want to dive down on your own, and you have your own diving belt with you, we can provide you with weights.
+Maximum 2 kg per person for safety reasons.

 -

 Yes.
-But it is not allowed to dive near the dolphins in Sataya.
-It's only allowed at the coral reef.
+However, diving with the dolphins is not permitted in Sataya.
+It is only permitted at the coral reef.

-So it is possible, but always with a buddy and if you bring the following four things yourself: a valid diving license, a dive belt, a dive jacket (BCD) and a regulator.
-Lead and oxygen is on board.
+So it is possible, but always with a buddy and if you bring the following four items yourself: a valid diving certificate, a diving belt, a dive jacket (BCD), and a regulator.
+Lead and oxygen are available on board.

-But keep in mind that this trip is a SNORKEL TRIP and is not all about scuba diving or freediving.
+But keep in mind that this trip is a SNORKELING TRIP and does not revolve around scuba diving or freediving.

-Since you are not allowed to dive alone and one of our guides dives with you as a buddy, there is a maximum of 1 dive per day (and depending on the conditions, maybe not even every day).
+Since you are not allowed to dive alone and one of our guides will dive with you as your buddy, a maximum of one dive per day can be made (and depending on the circumstances, perhaps not even daily).
 One dive costs €35 per person (to be paid in cash on the boat).
-These dives only take place near the reef and not with the dolphins out of respect for the dolphins and to avoid disturbing the dolphins and snorkelers.
+These dives only take place at the reef and not with the dolphins, out of respect for the dolphins and to avoid disturbing them and the snorkelers.

-Finally, the Sataya Reef is so shallow (maximum 10 meters) with crystal-clear water, that with snorkeling you can already experience the whole splendor.
+Finally, Sataya Reef is so shallow (maximum depth of 10 meters) with crystal clear water that you can experience all its splendor while snorkeling.

 -

-If you want to get to the reef a little further away from the boat, that's no problem either, provided you have a buddy, have reported it to the snorkeling guides and if you are wearing the uniform UV shirt.
+If you want to go a little further away from the boat to the reef, that's no problem either, provided you have a buddy, you have reported this to the snorkeling guides, and you are wearing the uniform UV shirt.

 -

 Some people get seasick, others don't.
-Actually, the only time you might get seasick is while sailing to and from the Sataya Reef.
-That can be windless, without waves and therefore very calm, but it can also be a bumpy windy ride.
-Because we've already slept on the boat for a night in port, your body has already gotten used to it.
-So our experience is that for most people it's not too bad.
-If you think you will suffer a lot from seasickness, we recommend taking travel tablets.
-Once we are in the reef, we no longer sail and we are firmly anchored with 4 anchors and there will be virtually no swell.
+Actually, the only time you can get seasick is when sailing to and from Sataya Reef.
+It can be calm, with no wind or waves, but it can also be a bumpy, windy ride.
+Because we have already spent a night sleeping on the boat in the harbor, your body has already gotten used to it.
+So, in our experience, most people don't have too much trouble.
+If you think you are prone to seasickness, we recommend bringing travel sickness tablets.
+Once we are in the reef, we no longer sail and are securely moored with four anchors, so there will be virtually no swell.

 -

-Swimming with dolphins is intense, physically (because of the swimming) but also mentally.
+Swimming with dolphins is intense, both physically (due to the swimming) and mentally.
 You have so many impressions to process from all the encounters underwater.
-Being at this place of power for a week can also demand energy from you.
-So you will probably rest and sleep more than you are used to.
-But that too is personal, some actually experience much more energy.
-Either way, we have never experienced anyone being bored, because besides chatting, reading books, listening to music, etc. there is also plenty of room to play, think of games with each other or the crew, swimming and playing in the water if you can't get enough of it.
+Spending a week in this powerful place can also take a lot of energy.
+So you may find yourself resting and sleeping more than you are used to.
+But that is also personal; some people actually experience much more energy.
+In both cases, we have never seen anyone get bored, because besides chatting, reading books, listening to music, etc., there is also plenty of room to play, such as games with each other or the crew, swimming, and playing in the water if you can't get enough of it.

 -

 That was also my question when I went for the first time, because I need my space.
-But our experience is that because of the four floors of the boat, the vastness and the panoramic view of the sea, makes for so much space and freedom.
-And actually makes you not feel confined.
+But our experience is that the four floors of the boat, the spaciousness, and the panoramic view of the sea provide so much space and freedom.
+And it ensures that you don't feel confined.
 And there are always places on the boat (or in your cabin) where you can retreat and be alone.

 -

-On the mainland of Egypt you probably already have no coverage with your Dutch provider.
-During our drive to the port, I will therefore provide a hotspot so you can let the home front know you have landed safely.
-Once we are at sea, there is hardly any coverage.
-So for a week without a phone.
+On the mainland of Egypt, you will probably no longer have reception with your Dutch provider.
+During our drive to the port, I will therefore provide a hotspot so that you can let your loved ones know that you have landed safely.
+Once we are at sea, there will be hardly any reception.
+So, a week without a phone.
 This may feel scary and uncomfortable.
-But once you're there, you won't give it a second thought.
+But once you are there, you will not think about it for a second.
 No distractions, you are completely present in the here and now.
 This adds an extra dimension to this special journey.
-In case of emergency, a phone number of the crew will be passed on for the home front.
+In case of emergency, a phone number of the crew will be provided for your loved ones at home.

 -

-The trip will proceed with a minimum of 11 guests.
-Maximum number of guests is 20.
+The trip will take place with a minimum of 11 guests.
+The maximum number of guests is 20.

 -